pablo-meier/Pablog/frog-sources/posts/2018-01-10-blockchain.md

 So, yes, build that decentralized network so The Thoughts Of People Can Be Free, but unless you address that pesky "society" and solve 3-4 other hard problems:

-- If the powers that be ever _do_ find a challenger, there's a good chance they'll get found out and murdered anyways.
+- If the powers that be ever _do_ encouter a challenge, there's a good chance your New Effort will be a magical tech that prevents them from getting found out and murdered anyways.

 - Criminals who don't threaten the existence of the state enough to get the big guns pointed at them (or are so numerous they'd overwhelm the big guns) will be empowered more than they already are.

-- Your network will probably just be a bunch of privileged early adopters who aren't self-aware enough to see their own massive egos and only talk the social justice game, and may end up hurting your cause (think little Julian Assanges, only not famous).
+- Your network will probably just be a bunch of privileged early adopters who may only support noble causes in spirit and intention but end up hurting it (think little Julian Assanges, only not famous).

+I repeat: **build and defend these tools and networks.** I'm in _no_ way saying not to, nor do I mean to diminish the people and work that brought us here.
+But please be mindful of the above.

-As [tef][19] likes to say: if you ask programmers to solve a problem that's 90% social and 10% technical, they'll spend 90% of their time on the technical bit.
-The technical bit is _easy_.
+Paraphrasing something I remember [tef][19] saying: if you ask programmers to solve a problem that's 90% social and 10% technical, they'll spend most of their time on the technical bit.
+The technical bit is (comparably) _easy_.
 Blockchains, 10 years in, still feel like a very cool solution in search of a problem.

 ### Additional Fun Reading